 - Alt-A MortgagesShort for “Alternative A,” an Alt-A mortgage is considered riskier than a traditional “A” mortgage (i.e., “prime” mortgage) but less risky than a subprime mortgage.
 Mortgages can fall into this classification if the borrower cannot provide complete income documentation, has a lower credit(...)

 - AmortizationThis refers to the amount of time it takes to repay a mortgage in full.
 For example, a mortgage with an amortization period of 25 years will be fully paid off in its 25th year, assuming the payments are equal, that all payments are made on time, and that no extra payments are made.
 Spy(...)

-- ArrearsA mortgage where one or more payments has been missed is said to be “in arrears.”
-Canadian mortgage arrears statistics include borrowers who are 90 days or more past due with their payments.
+- ArrearsA mortgage that currently has one or more overdue payments is said to be “in arrears.”
+Canadian mortgage arrears statistics most commonly refer to borrowers who are 90 days or more past due on their payments.